When Panic Attacks Hit: A Biblical Path to Peace

 Freedom from Panic Isn’t Found in Control

-Her body was still nervous and on edge.
+Her body was still nervous.
 Her heart was still pounding.
-But she stopped trying to fix herself.
+But she stopped trying to control every sensation.

-Her anxious feelings no longer trapped her—because she was no longer trying to control them.
+Her fearful thoughts no longer ruled her—because she was no longer surrendering to them.

 A Biblical Path to Peace

-Peace in the moment didn’t come all at once.
+Peace did not come all at once.
 But it came.

 Not because everything changed—but because her thinking did.